-So please be aware that it is no longer possible to get a 60-day visa for Bali in Penang anymore, even if it says so in other online guides which may not yet be updated.
+So please be aware that it is no longer possible to get a 60-day visa for Bali in Penang anymore.
+Also, be aware that other online guides may provide other information because they've yet to be updated.

 It is an extremely disappointing situation and we hope that the Indonesian Embassy will reconsider issuing the visa again.
 Until then we are all stuck with the 30-day visa on arrival offered at all airports in Indonesia.

 Getting a Visa in Bali

 Remember that you have to pay a fee of $35 dollars when you arrive at the airport if you want the visa that can be extended once in Indonesia for 30-days, totaling 60-days.

 The 30-day visa extension will cost you an additional $26 to extend on your own and around $45 if you use a Bali visa agent.
 Check out our post about the easiest way to extend your 30 day Bali visa and why we recommend using an agent.
 If you opt for the free visa on arrival you will be limited to a 30-day stay in Bali.

 *We will update this if the current situation changes with Indonesian Consulate in Penang.

 Penang's tactical location is just a bus ride away from the Thai border making it the perfect destination for a Thai visa run.
 This is especially true for all expats living in Southern Thailand and on the Thai islands.

 But Penang isn't too far away even if you're further north.
 In fact, there are daily overnight trains from Bangkok to the Malaysian border and further.
 You can also fly cheaply from Chiang Mai to Penang with Air Asia.